d-touw/SMO_Online_Docker/README.md

 The SMO Online server can be found [here](https://github.com/Sanae6/SmoOnlineServer).

 ## Requirements
-Make sure you have docker.io and docker-compose installed.
+Make sure you have docker, docker.io and docker-compose installed, ie:
+`$ sudo apt install docker docker.io docker-compose -y` Or your distro's equivalent.

 Also add your user to the docker group to run it without sudo:

 `$ sudo usermod -aG docker $USER`